 Contending with Long-Term Concrete Problems

-The term “concrete crawl” refers to the process through which concrete expands and contracts.
+This refers to the process through which concrete expands and contracts.
 Concrete that heats up and cools down too quickly can outgrow its originally poured confines and it can begin to push the structural supports you have surrounding your home out of their original positions.
 This kind of growth compromises the integrity of your concrete as well as the rest of your home.
 To combat this kind of damage, you may need to repour the damaged concrete and either shore up or replace the structural supports that have moved out of place.

 Why Is Your Concrete Damaged?